jackdomleo7/jackdomleo.dev/content/blog/2020/how-i-went-from-a-retail-assistant-at-17-to-landing-a-developer-role-at-19.md

 I'm going to keep learning, keep pushing.
 I'm going to make sure I take breaks, and plan trips/holidays/vacations that I can look forward to.
 I want to move out of my family home, and get a house with my girlfriend.
 Developing software is not the only thing on my mind.

-I am going to keep being enthusastic and passionate about front-end development and hopefully land myself a well-paying job, but I won't stop there. _Why?_ **Don't cap your success!**
+I am going to keep being enthusiastic and passionate about front-end development and hopefully land myself a well-paying job, but I won't stop there. _Why?_ **Don't cap your success!**

 I really enjoy [Twitter](https://twitter.com/jackdomleo7), [CodePen](https://codepen.io/JackDomleo), [LinkedIn](https://www.linkedin.com/in/jack-domleo), [DEV](https://dev.to/jackdomleo7) and [GitHub](https://github.com/JDomleo).
 I am determined to keep up my activity on those platforms, posting useful, inspiring tweets and creating some cool pens on CodePen.
 I am determined to become a better writer and write a lot more articles.